Teal Leadership - People Development Magazine

 The leader is seen as the one with all the answers.
 When they don’t know an answer, they perceive it as a weakness.
 They struggle to admit when they don’t know and refrain from asking for help.

-As discussed in the organizational structure post, in a typical ‘orange’ organization there can be only one leader at the top of the pyramid.
-This scarcity results in competition and corruption as everyone competes to get to the top, often to the detriment of another person.
+As discussed in the teal organisational structure post, in a typical ‘orange’ organisation, there can be only one leader at the top of the pyramid.
+This scarcity results in competition and corruption as everyone competes to get to the top, often at the expense of others.
 It requires a survival of the fittest, predatory mindset.

 These leaders, who have worked long and hard to achieve their status, will most likely hold onto their position for as long as possible.
 They know there is nowhere to go once they reach the top of the ladder.